arieqwer/Nocturnal-reliability-loss-of-vegetation-supported-urban-cooling-under-dry-hydroclimatic-stress/README.md

-# Urban green-refuge reliability during dry hot nights
+# Nocturnal reliability loss of vegetation-supported urban cooling under dry hydroclimatic stress

-This repository is a curated reproducibility package for a manuscript on synchronized nocturnal green-refuge failure in urban systems.
+This repository is a curated reproducibility package for a manuscript on nocturnal reliability loss of vegetation-supported urban cooling under dry hydroclimatic stress.
 It contains processed source data and scripts needed to regenerate the display items, source tables, and key reported numerical results from processed data.

 ## What is included